-We have focused our efforts on raising capital and building the products in our pipeline.
-Since our inception, our operations have been financed primarily from proceeds from the sale of equity securities, including our IPO, private placements of our common stock, and registered offerings of our common stock and an Open Market Sale Agreement

-(the "Sale Agreement") with Jefferies LLC ("Jeffries").
+We have focused our efforts on raising capital and building the products in our pipeline, and only recently on sales for our first FDA approved product IGALMI.
+Since our inception, our operations have been financed primarily from proceeds from the sale of equity securities, including our initial public offering, private placements of our common stock, registered offerings of our common stock, an Open Market Sale Agreement (the "Sale Agreement") with Jefferies LLC ("Jefferies"), and borrowings under strategic financing arrangements (as described below).
 We have not yet established an ongoing source of revenue sufficient to cover our operating costs and will need to do so in future periods.